-On behalf of Kadish & Anthony Law Group posted in Business Litigation on Friday, December 4, 2015.
+On behalf of Kadish & Associatesy Law Group posted in Business Litigation on Friday, December 4, 2015.

 After a week of testimony in trial regarding a contract dispute between Advanced Consumer Electronics (ACE) and Maximum Security, the parties reached a settlement.
 Arizona readers may recognize the names of these companies as being security companies for both commercial and residential properties.
 The business litigation surrounded a failed merger.

 In Feb.
 2014, the parties signed a contract to merge the two companies with the surviving entity being ACE.
 Maximum Security received a $50,000 down payment on the $500,000 purchase price.
 Upon receipt of the down payment, ACE took possession of Maximum’s assets.
 As part of the deal, the senior manager of Maximum would retain her position.